theglobaljukebox/Woodetal2021-Analysis/README.md

 Analyses can be run using the `Makefile`

 To update the data for these analyses, you will need access to the Google Spreadsheets that have all the canto coding data and metadata.
-If you have access, these can be downloaded via  `make install`
+If you have access, these can be downloaded via  `make get_data`

-The data used for this analyses are archvied in this repository.
+The data used for this analyses are archived in this repository.

 To run the correlation analyses run `make correlations`